Dynamic apnea: Dry training

 Common training methods include structured training exercises, called "static apnea tables" to help athletes adapt to:

 High CO2 levels (carbon dioxide): This builds tolerance to the discomfort and urge to breathe.

 Low O2 levels (oxygen): This helps increase how long they can safely hold their breath.

 These are typically practiced out of the water (dryland) to build breath control and delay the onset of involuntary breathing contractions.
 These tables are usually done lying or sitting down in a relaxed place.
 They train your breathing control and delay the uncomfortable muscle contractions that signal the need to breathe.
 CO2 tables make one more comfortable with the urge to breathe by shortening rest times between holds and building tolerance to high carbon dioxide.
 While O2 tables help your body get used to low oxygen levels by slowly increasing how long you hold your breath.

 Another dry exercise is the apnea walk where one hold their breath while walking on land, like a beach or grassy field.
 They begin with relaxed breathing for 2–3 minutes, then take a deep breath and hold.
 Once their body starts contracting (a tightening feeling in the chest), they stand up and walk at a normal pace, holding their breath the whole time.
-When they can't their breath anymore, they will stop and breathe normally, and then measure how far they walked and try to improve each time.
+When they can't hold their breath anymore, they will stop and breathe normally, and then measure how far they walked and try to improve each time.

 Apnea walks works by building more CO2 than sitting still, so this helps increase one's tolerance.
 It also teaches one's mind how to handle discomfort both safely and calmly.
 For safety reasons, it is important to do apnea walks with a buddy and in a safe place (soft ground like grass and no hard surfaces, no traffic) to avoid injury in case of an accidental blackout.